GBouffard/CV/README.md

 # Guillaume Bouffard
-#### A coding MacGyver
+### A sort of coding MacGyver...

 I'm a French London-based coding enthusiast, who has a passion for solving puzzles, maths problems and likes challenges that involves deep thinking (headaches excluded if possible).
 Despite having received multiple awards in the past 10 years, I felt for a long-time that I wasn't my true-self.
-I was lucky enough to discover Makers Academy at the end of 2014 and took this opportunity to join and do what I wanted to do for a very long time: learn to code.
+I discovered Makers Academy at the end of last year and took this opportunity to join and do what I wanted to do for a very long time: learn to code.
 Having graduated from their intense training in June 2015, I am now looking to join for the long-term a business that I can add value to, at the same time as I can keep on learning new skills from its senior techical team.

+***

-## Technical Coding Skills
+### Technical Skills

 <table>
   <tr>